MIHRETMA/Fraud-Detection-for-Ecommerce-and-bank-transactions/README.md

 # Fraud Detection for E-commerce and Bank Transactions
 ## Project Overview
 This project focuses on building robust machine learning models to detect fraudulent transactions in both **e-commerce** and **banking (credit card)** datasets.
-The work was completed as part of the **10 Academy Artificial Intelligence Mastery – Week 5 & 6 Challenge**.
 Fraud detection presents unique challenges, particularly **severe class imbalance**, high-cardinality identifiers, and the need to balance **security** with **customer experience**.
 This project addresses these challenges using careful feature engineering, appropriate evaluation metrics, and model explainability techniques.
 ---
 ## Business Problem
 Adey Innovations Inc., a fintech company specializing in e-commerce and banking solutions, aims to improve fraud detection accuracy while minimizing false positives.